grnet/kamaki/docs/developers/adding-commands.rst

             '''''''|- all
             |- info

 Each command group should be stored on a different CommandTree.

-For that reason, command specification modules should contain a list of CommandTree objects, named *_commands*
+For that reason, command specification modules should contain a list of CommandTree objects, named *_commands*.
+This mechanism allows any interface application to load the list of commands from the *_commands* array.

-A command group information (name, description) is provided at CommandTree structure initialization:
+The first name of the command path and a description (name, description) are needed to initializeg a CommandTree:

 .. code-block:: python